jettracker-org/.github/profile/README.md

 Welcome to the JetTracker organization on GitHub, an open-source-orientated flight and C02 emission tracking organization ✈️.
 By making CO2 emission data publicly available, we hope to make it easier for the general public to hold big polluters accountable and, in doing so, fight climate change 🌍.

-- 🤺 We are dedicated to fighting climate change via OS.
-Therefore, most of our code is publicly available under an MIT license.
+- 🤺 We are dedicated to fighting climate change via open-source (OS).
+Therefore, most of our code is publicly available under an OS license.
 - 🙋‍♀️ We are a community-based project that is open to all people, ideas and contributions.
 - 🌍 We love to connect and collaborate with journalists, developers and other organizations fighting climate change.